badwolfunit/DnD_Chaotic_6_Universe_Homebrew_Champaign/README.md

 [* doctor who(not added yet)]: #

-each with their own universe as well as a custom homebrew for the story line. yeah ill type up the basic story line as well.
+each with their own universe as well as a custom homebrew for the story line. ill type up the basic story line as well.
+I have no idea who is crazy enough to attempt to DM this I'll admit I've used AI on this becuase I have no idea how to go about makeing all of the different stat blocks

+## THEMES
 use eldritch horror and sci fi themes when suitable use the sanity additional ability score